 AAAS Science Assessment page (physics and many other sciences) The assessment items on this website can also be used as clicker questions for middle school through intro university; they are designed to test student understanding and common misconceptions in the earth, life, physical sciences, and the nature of science.
 Anyone can access these questions.

 Clicker Questions for use with PhET Interactive Simulations (physics and many other sciences) Browse through this collection of clicker questions by selecting "MC" for Type.
 These questions are designed to be used with PhET simulations - a collection of free, research-based interactive simulations that can be downloaded or run online, developed by the University of Colorado PhET team.
 Anyone can access these questions.

 SERC concept test examples (mostly geoscience, some other sciences including physics) A collection of concept tests from the SERC Pedagogy in Action site at Carlton.
 Anyone can access these questions.

 Peer Instruction for Quantum Mechanics (physics) A collection of concept tests for teaching quantum mechanics.
-Contact the author to access the questions.
+See the Teaching Materials tab for instructions on accessing the questions.